 To re-enter your account, go to https://journey.kuder.com and enter your username and password.

 We encourage you to make an appointment with a career counselor to discuss your results and next steps.

 Career counselors use the Myers-Briggs Type Indicator® to assist you in understanding your personality preferences and identifying job families and occupations that may be a good fit for your MBTI type.

 The MBTI® was developed by Isabel Myers and Katharine Briggs as a measure of Dr. Carl Jung's theory of psychological types.
 Results provide you with information on career options, potential strengths associated with your type, and career management strategies.
 This assessment is free to Missouri State University students and alumni, but you need to make an appointment with a career counselor.

 The Strong Interest Inventory® (Strong) measures career interests and connects them to potential careers.

 It is based on the work of E. K. Strong, Jr., who originally published his inventory on the measurement of interests in 1927.
-Career counselors often use this inventory to help people clarify their interests and career decisions.
+Career counselors often use this inventory to help students clarify their interests and career decisions.
 The Strong assessment measures your level of interest in six career themes: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional (RIASEC).
-It also measures your personal style and occupational compatibility
+It also measures your personal style and occupational compatibility.